-The Nevada Foreign Collection Agency Bond is required by the Department of Business & Industry, Financial Institutions Division.
+The Nevada Foreign Collection Agency Bond is a type of surety bond required by the Department of Business & Industry, Financial Institutions Division and administration of the license is managed by the Nationwide Mortgage Licensing System (NMLS).
 This is bond is for a person/s who is not licensed in the state of Nevada as a collection agency.
 They may apply to the Commissioner as a foreign collection agency.
 In lieu of a license, out-of-state debt buyers may obtain a Certificate of Registration as a Foreign Collection Agency subject to a number of requirements and restrictions.
 To be issued and to hold a certificate of registration as a foreign collection agency, a person:

 claims and must not maintain any business locations in this State as a collection agency;

 - Must submit proof to the Commissioner, upon application and upon each annual renewal of

 the certificate of registration, that the person and his or her employees and agents will not, in this

 - Engage in the business of soliciting the right to collect or receive payment for another of any